-Ed+bK asked Galbraith about her appointment and her exciting plans to launch Australia’s first culinary tourism conference in 2018.
+Ed+bK asked Holly Galbraith about her appointment and her exciting plans to launch Australia’s first culinary tourism conference in 2018.

-What is the World Food Travel Association?
+Holly Gailbraith, what is the World Food Travel Association?

 The World Food Travel Association is the leading authority on food and beverage tourism globally.
 It has been running since 2003, founded by Erik Wolf who is still the association Managing Director.
 Their key mission is to create economic opportunities where food and beverage meet travel and hospitality.
 It is a not for profit and was founded and is still run out of the USA.

-What are their current projects?
+Which are their current projects?

 They run certified education and training programs in food tourism which is mainly online so accessible to everyone.
 What I find interesting is their research and reports on the food tourism sector.
 They also consult to destinations and organisations about food tourism and are advocates for food and beverage tourism.
 To date, The World Food Travel Association hasn’t been too active in Australia however 2018 will hopefully see that change.